GenKetsuRyu/FT_Sensor/README.md

 ### Unzip the test Package

-Copy the FT-300_dev_package_SDP-1.0.1_20180328.rar from Robotiq USB drive and unzip in your home folder.
+Copy FT-300_dev_package_SDP-1.0.1_20180328.rar from Robotiq's USB driver and unzip in your home folder.

 ### Envronment Setting

-Open the terminal in the folder ~/driver/ and use the following command to compile the application:
+Open terminal in the folder **~/driver/** and use the following command to compile the application:

 ```bash
 $ make linux